algosup/2024-2025-project-5-bubble-intermarche-team-2/Documents/Technical/technical_specifications.md

 │      └── user_manual.pdf
 │
-├── Src # Stores the link to the Bubble project (since Bubble is a no-code platform) │  └── bubble_project.md # Change this file name when we'll know how to name it │
+├── Src # Stores the link to the Bubble project (since Bubble is a no-code platform) │  └── bubble_project.md # Link to the Bubble project │
 ├── .gitignore # Ignore files and folders in the repository └── README.md # Project description and instructions to run the project